DivyaPalGit/Portfolio/BubbleD/README.md

 * numpy
 * pyfirmata

+Additional dependencies are needed to connect the software to the external controller (see [controller](controller/README.md)).

 ## Folder structure
-The images should be stored in the following folder structure and naming scheme:
+The images to be projected should be stored in the following folder structure and naming scheme:

 ```
 BubbleD